La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 > **mi bu'u pinxe**
 > _I drink at this place._

-A modal term with a noun following it describes the event as relative to the event in that noun:
+A tense modal term with an argument following it describes the event as relative to the event in that argument:

 > **mi pinxe ba le nu mi cadzu**
 > _I drink after I walk._